Quaternionic-like manifolds and homogeneous twistor spaces: Quaternionic-like vector spaces

 \begin{prop} There exists a functorial (bijective) correspondence between linear qua\-ter\-ni\-o\-nic-like structures on $U$ and nontrivial (that is, nonsplitting) exact sequences

 of holomorphic vector bundles over the sphere $t$\,, endowed with conjugations covering the antipodal map.\\

-Furthermore, under this correspondence, dual linear quaternionic-like structures correspond to dual exact sequences. \end{prop} \begin{proof} If $(U,t)$ is a quaternionic-like vector space then $\mathcal{U}_-$ is the restriction to $t$ of the tautological vector bundle over the corresponding Grassmannian. \end{proof}
+Furthermore, under this correspondence, dual linear quaternionic-like structures correspond to dual exact sequences. \end{prop} \begin{proof} If $U$ is endowed with a linear quaternionic-like structure then $\mathcal{U}_-$ is the pull-back through the corresponding map of the tautological vector bundle over the Grassmannian. \end{proof}